- Cast to Device allows users to stream media content to connected DLNA devices.

-- Select both Allow Internet access to home media and Automatically allow devices to play my media options if they’re not already selected.
+- Select both Allow Internet access to home media and Automatically allow devices to play my media options.

-5. Check the Windows Defender Firewall Settings for Cast to Device
+6. Check the Windows Defender firewall settings for Cast to Device

-- Then select Allow an app through Windows Defender Firewall to open the window in the shot directly below.
+- Select Allow an app through Windows Defender Firewall.

 - Press the Change settings button.

-- Scroll down to Cast to Device and select both its check boxes if they are not already selected.
+- Scroll down to Cast to Device and select both its check boxes.

-- If you’ve recently changed network adapters, you might need to enable the Microsoft LLDP Protocol.
-To do that, input ‘network’ in Cortana’s search box and open Network status.
+- Type network in Cortana’s search box and open Network status.